ramrom/rams_dot_files/cheatsheets/lua_cheatsheet.md

     a[2]                    -- returns 3
     table.insert(a,"hi")    -- {1, 3, "hi", "k": 4, 10: {1,2} }
     a[3]                    -- returns "hi"

+    b = a                   -- b points to same table as a b['k'] = 10
+    print(a['k'])           -- prints 10
-    a = nil                 -- assign nil to delete a table
+    b['k'] = nil            -- like global vars, assign nil to a table field to delete it a = nil                 -- remove variable/reference to table b = nil                 -- now table has zero references to it, memory manager will garbage collect table
     ```

 ## LIBRARIES